eostermueller/heapSpank/README.md

+heapSpank is two tools in one. heapSpank = leakySpank + garbageSpank

 # leakySpank

 Just pass in the PID of your JVM.
 Apply steady-state load and wait a few minutes .
 The names of the leakiest classes (high LKY%) will bubble up to the top of the console.